ryanheise/audio_service/README.md

 Read the [Migration Guide](https://github.com/ryanheise/audio_service/wiki/Migration-Guide#0140) for more details (TODO!).

-## Can I make use of other plugins within the background audio task?
+## Can I make use of other plugins within the audio handler?

 Yes! `audio_service` is designed to let you implement the audio logic however you want, using whatever plugins you want.
 You can use your favourite audio plugins such as [just_audio](https://pub.dartlang.org/packages/just_audio), [flutter_radio](https://pub.dev/packages/flutter_radio), [flutter_tts](https://pub.dartlang.org/packages/flutter_tts), and others, within your background audio task.
-There are also plugins like [just_audio_service](https://github.com/yringler/just_audio_service) that provide default implementations of `BackgroundAudioTask` to make your job easier.

 Note that this plugin will not work with other audio plugins that overlap in responsibility with this plugin (i.e. background audio, iOS control center, Android notifications, lock screen, headset buttons, etc.)